wp-cli/deb-build/README.md

 To generate a new Debian build, trigger a Travis build on the repo (either by restarting an existing build or making some non-functional change).

 This is run outside the main project repo to keep it as an isolated process.
+[Please use the main project's issue tracker](https://github.com/wp-cli/wp-cli/issues) for questions, etc.